csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-11-Ising-model-and-renormalization-group.markdown

 There is a striking feature of Ising model.
 When T ~ Tc, the strcuture of the grid is invariant of scale.

-As shown by the following video, when the temperature approaches the cirtical temperature, the information (of the ratio between the number of white and black spins) can not be compressed.
+As shown by [this](https://www.youtube.com/watch?v=MxRddFrEnPc) video, when the temperature approaches the cirtical temperature, the information (of the ratio between the number of white and black spins) can not be compressed.

-< iframe title="YouTube video player" width="480" height="390" src="https://www.youtube.com/watch?v=MxRddFrEnPc" frameborder="0" allowfullscreen>< /iframe>